Jaysurya9/website-project/Blogger Website Implementation.md

 <a href="https://Blogger.com" alt="Create a Blogspot" target="_blank">Click Here to create a Blog</a>

-Add Blog Title and Name
+Choosing a Blog Name:

-      Your Blog Name:
+Add Blog Title and Name and get started

 Go to Setting and add basic details of the Blog

 <ul>